ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
 2. Tezos coin identity with the specific elliptic curve
-3. Derivation path of the key requested to sign the request
+3. Derivation path of the key requested to sign the request along with the wallet master fingerprint
 4. Transaction to sign
-5. (Recommended) Master fingerprint of the master public key
-6. (Recommended) Origin to indicate the wallet name
+5. (Recommended) Origin to indicate the wallet name
-7. (Optional) Data type (if not specified, operation type is defined by default)
+6. (Optional) Data type (if not specified, operation type is defined by default)

 The offline signer responds to the request with the signature containing the following fields: